mongodb/docs/source/usage.rst

   agent to MMS.

 - "**Daily Pings**," which displays the raw JSON content of the last ping for every day.
-This page displays pings from the last TK days.
+This page displays pings from the last 20 days.

-TODO how many daily pings does MMS store?

 - "**Profile Data**," which displays information on performance gathered by the database profiler.
 See the section on :ref:`database